 Completing the form

-If the department agrees to consider your recognised student application, you will then be asked to complete an application form.
-Please select the relevant application form for the academic year in which you wish to enrol:
+If the department agrees to consider your recognised student application, you will then be asked to complete an application form using the link below.

-If you require a more accessible version of the application form, please contact the Graduate Admissions and Recruitment Office by email (email@example.com) or via the online enquiry form.
+If you require a version of the application form in an alternative format, please contact the Graduate Admissions and Recruitment Office by email (email@example.com) or via the online enquiry form.

 As part of the application, you are required to provide: